Finding and Valuing The Skills You Have

-So in the early parts of your career, don’t specifically label yourself – you’ll probably find that you don’t fit into only one ‘label’ anyway, since these lists are of common characteristics of people, while your toolbox – and you – are unique.
+So in the early parts of your career, don’t specifically label yourself.
+You’ll probably find that you don’t fit into only one ‘label’ anyway.
+These lists are typically of common characteristics of people, while your toolbox – and you – are unique.
 An early “self-diagnosis” of what type of “work personality” you are, can limit what you’re capable of.

 OTHER PEOPLE’S LABELS

-At the same time, other people at work will probably label you in some way, simply because it’s easy and helps us to make quick sense of what’s around us.
+At the same time, other people at work will probably label you in some way.
+This is simply because it’s easy and helps us to make quick sense of what’s around us.
 So if you think you carry the tools of ‘efficient, good writing, dependable’, you need to show (use your tools) if you want to get awarded those labels by others.

 This is where real self-honesty becomes important.
 If you think you are dependable, you need to know what that word means to other people if you want them to give you that label.